mynl/aggregate/doc/2_user_guides/problems/0x0_loss_data_analytics.rst

 **Solution.** Begin by figuring the gamma and Pareto parameters.
 For a gamma, the mean equals shape times scale, so shape equals 2 for building and motor.
 For a Pareto, the mean equals scale / (shape - 1), so shape equals 2 (no variance) for D&O and 3 for cyber (no third moment).
 We model the results using three :class:`Portfolio` objects, one for the retention, one for the insured amount, and one total.
 In each case the distribution gives total losses; the frequency component is trivial.

 Since the insured and total aggregates have no variance it is hard to estimate an appropriate bucket size.
 The default method uses the standard deviation as a scale factor.
 We must use judgement (or trial and error), and select ``log2=18`` and ``bs=1`` to ensure there is enough "space".
 Checking the describe dataframe shows these values match the means well by unit and in total.
+The insured severity must be made unconditional.

 .. ipython:: python